-Listed as a historical monument, the Château de Fargues is a model of military architecture from the end of the Middle Ages, but above all a moving witness to the family history of the Lur Saluces.
+Listed as a historical monument, the Château de Fargues is characteristic of the military architecture of the late Middle Ages and the early Renaissance, but it is above all a moving witness to a part of the family history of the Lur Saluces.

-Built in 1306 by the Cardinal Raymond Guilhem de Fargues, the castle entered the Lur Saluces family in 1472.
-Its location overlooking the Garonne valley and its solid walls testify to the power of this ancient barony, where the inhabitants of the city of Langon took refuge during the Wars of Religion and the Fronde period.
+Built in 1306 by Cardinal Raymond Guilhem de Fargues, nephew of Pope Clement V, the castle entered the family Lur Saluces from 1472.
+Its situation dominates the valley of the Garonne and its solid walls testify to the power of this ancient seigniory, where the inhabitants of the city of Langon took refuge during the wars of religion or the period of the Fronde.

-Originally, the fortress was surrounded by dwellings, cellars and gardens.
-Around the fortress, the daily work was spread out between the breeding and the exploitation of the forests.
-Already, mixed farming was a specificity of the area.
-The work of the vine, a minority in Fargues, was then an activity among others and the wine a daily drink, without commercial ambition.
+Originally, dwellings, cellars and gardens surrounded the fortress.
+Around it, the daily work is organized between the breeding and the exploitation of the forests.
+The polyculture of the time is still a particularity of the domain.
+The work of the vine, minority in Fargues, was then an activity among others and the wine a daily drink, without commercial ambition.